Smallibs/pilin/README.md

 ### Functor design

 First, we use `object` to have a simple namespacing.
-Then, a first interface named `Core` is proposed with the the minimal set of required functions.
+Then, a first interface named `Core` is proposed with the minimal set of required functions.
 Furthermore, two implementations are proposed for `Operation` and `Infix`, expressed through `Core`.
 The second one is expressed through `Core`.
-The first one contains additional functions, while the second one proposes an infix version of `Core` functions using the OOP capabilities.
+The first one contains additional functions, while the second one proposes an infix version of `Core` functions using the OOP method call.

 ```kotlin
 object Functor {